HelloGGX/shadcn-vue-mcp/README.md

 ## 🤝 Contribution Guide

-We welcome all contributions!
-Help us improve @agent/shadcn-vue.
-Source code is open-sourced on [GitHub](https://github.com/HelloGGX/shadcn-vue-mcp).
+We welcome all forms of contributions!
+You can help us improve `@agent/shadcn-vue` by:
+- **Reporting Bugs:** If you find a bug, please create an issue in our [GitHub repository](https://github.com/HelloGGX/shadcn-vue-mcp/issues).
+- **Suggesting Enhancements:** Have an idea for a new feature or an improvement?
+Let us know by creating an issue.
+- **Submitting Pull Requests:** We are happy to review and merge pull requests.
+Before making significant changes, please open an issue first to discuss your ideas.

+The source code is open-sourced on [GitHub](https://github.com/HelloGGX/shadcn-vue-mcp).

 ## 👥 Community & Support